 by Dr. Tina Marcantel

 Identifying with negative self-images can be the root cause of both emotional and physical problems.
-Dr. Tina Marcantel is a naturopathic doctor in Gilbert, Arizona, who also serves the East Valley cities of Mesa, Tempe, Chandler, Scottsdale, Queen Creek, Apache Junction, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic doctor in Gold Canyon, Arizona, who also serves the East Valley cities of Mesa, Tempe, Gilbert, Chandler, Scottsdale, Queen Creek, Apache Junction, and the greater Phoenix area.